sandersn/manual/Typescript-for-Haskellbros.md

 a call-by-value lexically scoped language with lots of mutability and not much else.

-I guess
 [The C++ Programming Language](http://www.stroustrup.com/4th.html) is a good place to learn about C-style type syntax.
-Unlike earlier C-like syntaxes, Typescript uses postfix types, like so: `x: string` instead of `string x`.
+Unlike C++, Typescript uses postfix types, like so: `x: string` instead of `string x`.

 I don't know a single place to learn the mushy concept of "mainstream object-oriented type system", so just read section III of [Types and Programming Languages](https://www.cis.upenn.edu/~bcpierce/tapl/).

-# Things that might be new
+# Concepts not in Haskell

 ## Built-in types